tlranda/8420-FP/README.md

    + [:chart_with_upwards_trend:] Generate meaningful tables, graphics to explain key insights from ablative study
    + [:briefcase:] Deliver non-code items based on this information

+## Future Work:
+* Since we recover predictions by comparing to all embeddings, and embeddings roughly occupy the range of values [-2,2], it would be nice to help the model predict by enforcing this knowledge (clipping or some other technique perhaps?)